suarezafelipe/Hahn.ApplicationProcess.Application/README.md

 ### Ports

-The backend expects that the frontend runs on the default port for Aurelia applications: **`https://localhost:8080`**.
+The backend expects that the frontend runs on the default port for Aurelia applications: **`http://localhost:8080`**.
 If running on another port, you need to update it in the Startup.cs class under the `app.useCors` section.

 The frontend expects that the API runs on the default port for dotnet APIs: **`https://localhost:5001`**.
 If running on another port, you need to update it in the `/config/environment.json` file

 ## Comments on the delivery

-- All requirements were fulfilled according to the specs
+- All requirements were fulfilled according to the specs.
+- CI was added to verify that both the front and back end projects build correctly.
+Additionally unit tests for the backend are also performed.

 #### Backend